sycarion/StaffoftheXO/docs/gamemaster_rules/Companions.md

 ### Customizing Companions

 **Ancestral Traits.** You can add ancestral traits to a companion.
 For example, ~~a halfling druid might have a speed of 25 feet and the Lucky trait.
 Adding racial traits to an NPC doesn't alter its challenge rating.
 For more on racial traits, see the Player's Handbook.~~
-**Favored Spells.** Instead of the generic abilties listed, add a spell that a disciple may prefer to cast.
+**Favored Spells.** Instead of the spells listed, add a spell that a disciple may prefer to cast.
 **Armor and Weapon Swaps.** You can upgrade or downgrade a companion's armor, or switch weapons.
 Remember to make adjustments to Armor Class and damage before play.
 **Magic Items.** As the characters gain experience, feel free to provide a magic item to a companion.
 If the gamemaster agrees, the companion could even begin with a powerful magic item.
 For example, the companion could be a very experienced swordsman that carries a magical blade.
 Bonus if it is a cursed blade.
 See cursed items in the equipment section.
 (Remember that cursed items provide a benefit and a drawback.)